aakashkardam/Advanced_Lane_Lines_Udacity_Project_2/Project_Writeup.md

 ![S Threshold and Combined All Thresholds](./output_images/S_Threshold_and_combining_all_test_image_3.jpg) Fig. Image transformed to HLS color space and a S channel thresholded binary image using the range (155,255) on the left and then combining all the binary images (right).

-I also played around `region_of_interest` function to focus only on the region likely to conatain the lane lines [just like in project 1](https://github.com/aakashkardam/Finding_Lane_Lines_Udacity_Project_1).
+I also played around with `region_of_interest` function to focus only on the region likely to contain the lane lines [just like in project 1](https://github.com/aakashkardam/Finding_Lane_Lines_Udacity_Project_1).
 I use the following coordinates for the region masking.
 ```python
 vertices=np.array([[(550,470),
                       (760,470),